-Puro Sound Labs’ BT2200 came up more than once in my exploration as the best set of headphones for kids, and Kohan says it checks off a lot of boxes: Its volume limiter works whether you’re going wireless or using a USB Cord (and has been tested to restrict volume in both formats), has a resilient aluminum frame, and is noise-cancelling and comfortable.
-It’s pricier than the rest of the ones on this list, but the steeper price point might be worth it for the added safety features.
+Puro Sound Labs’ BT2200 came up more than once as the best set of headphones for kids, and Kohan says it checks off a lot of boxes: Its volume limiter works whether you’re going wireless or using a USB cord (and has been tested to restrict volume in both formats), it has a resilient aluminum frame, and it is noise-canceling and comfortable.
+These headphones are pricier than the others on this list, but that might be worth it to you for the technology and added safety features.

-A similar volume-limiting option from Puro that Kohan points us to is the Junior Jams model with an aluminum frame, Bluetooth and corded access, and studio-sound quality.
-Stellar sound quality may not seem so important, but Joey Bernstein — associate professor of otolaryngology at the Icahn School of Medicine at Mount Sinai — notes that “the poorer the quality of the sound, the more kids are likely to crank up the volume to unsafe levels.”
-This one has a daisy-chain system, so two toddlers sitting in a car together could listen at the same time, and not have to fight over it.
+Kohan also likes these less-expensive volume-limiting headphones from Puro, which work either with a cord or Bluetooth connection, and have an aluminum frame and studio-sound quality.
+That last attribute may not seem so important in headphones for a child, but according to Joey Bernstein, associate professor of otolaryngology at the Icahn School of Medicine at Mount Sinai, “The poorer the quality of the sound, the more kids are likely to crank up the volume to unsafe levels.”
+This one has a daisy-chain system, so two toddlers sitting in a car together could listen at the same time while watching a show on a shared iPad.

-Another option Kohan suggested is this award-winning corded BuddyPhones model for kids that’s foldable, so it’s more portable if your kids are toting it on flights.
-It’s crafted with soft padded cups on the ears and a durable plastic frame, to withstand any flinging and bending.
-A built-in wire-splitter means kids can share it, and the volume-limiter is always on (so it’s been tested to max out at 82 decibels).
+Another option Kohan suggested is this award-winning corded BuddyPhones model for kids.
+It comes with as assortment of stickers, and it’s foldable, in case your kids are toting it on flights.
+The soft padded cups on the ears and a durable plastic frame make it comfortable and able to withstand any flinging and bending.
+Plus, a stackable audio jack means kids can share a device with up to four (Onanoff headphone wearing) friends.

 Here’s another popular model for kids that’s worth looking into.
-It’s lightweight, sounds crisp and clear, and adjusts to fit toddlers and adults.
-The volume-limiting adapter on this means you’re looking at around 82 decibels max (but be aware that there’s the option to disconnect the adapter, so parents should be vigilant about making sure it’s always in use).
-A big plus is that with a lifetime warranty, if the headphones ever break, you can easily get your money back, too.
+These headphones are lightweight, with crisp and clear sound.
+They even adjust to fit adults in a pinch.
+The volume-limiting adapter caps sound levels at at around 82 decibels, but be aware that there’s the option to disconnect the adapter, so parents should be vigilant about making sure it’s always in use.
+Like the JLabs above, these also come with a lifetime warranty.

-These wireless LilGadgets headphones are best suited for kids 4 and up, but their cushy, perforated mesh means they won’t feel too heavy on your kid’s head, and are tested for durability.
-The 12-hour battery life is nice for extended use, but they’re best used in Bluetooth mode, since studies say they get a lot louder (up to 96 decibels) when using the wire provided.
+These wireless LilGadgets headphones are best suited for kids 4 and up.
+Their cushy, perforated mesh means they won’t feel too hot on your kid’s head, and they’ve been tested for durability.
+They’re best used in Bluetooth mode, since studies say they get a lot louder (up to 96 decibels) when using the provided wire.

-A similar affordable option is this LilGadgets pair, a foldable set of headphones with two ports for connecting multiple headphones.
+This affordable option is foldable and has two ports for connecting multiple headphones.
 Its max volume is set slightly above the recommended 85 decibels, so you would have to monitor your kids more closely to make sure they weren’t blaring their music.